General

 Why is C considered hard?

-Pointers and manual memory management are the main reasons.
-Unlike Python or Java, C requires you to allocate and free memory yourself.
-This power gives you full control but demands understanding of how memory works.
+Pointers and manual memory management are the main culprits.
+Unlike Python or Java, C makes you allocate and free memory yourself.
+That gives you full control, but it also means you need a solid mental model of how memory works.

-However, with visual tools like our memory visualization and step execution, you can see what's happening — making it much more approachable.
+The good news: with tools like our memory visualizer and step-by-step execution, you can actually see what's happening, which makes it a lot more approachable.

 What is C used for today?